wp-plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 1.6.4 =
+* Fix: HTML5 issues with the HTML srcset method.
+* Change: RetinaJS (client-side) was updated to 1.1.0.

 = 1.6.2 =
 * Fix: encoding issue with the HTML srcset method.